ibm-cloud-docs/ContinuousDelivery/pipeline_deploy_var.md

 # Environment properties and resources
 {: #deliverypipeline_environment}

-You can use environment properties and pre-installed resources to interact with {{site.data.keyword.contdelivery_full}}'s pipeline capability.
+You can use environment properties and preinstalled resources to interact with {{site.data.keyword.contdelivery_full}}'s pipeline capability.
 For example, you might incorporate them into a job script or test command.
 {:shortdesc}

 You can add your own environment properties to a stage from its **ENVIRONMENT PROPERTIES** tab.
 Environment properties are available to every job in a stage.